 LINKS: “Mother Night” for details on my Norwegian Mother, a Lutheran; SEE for the Irish heritage of Jeannie Cassidy, and her Presbyterian religion; and “Festival of Light” description for Solomon Rosenberg, Germany and his Jewish roots.

-Roland Salazar Rose—Depression born (’27) and raised; veteran WWII, Korea; GI Bill liberal arts education (’47-52); enduring a middle class life style in NYC (’40s-’50s); tasting ‘halcyon days’ in France, Germany, Spain and elsewhere; in Maine during the dynamic ’60s, folk and blues at The Boar’s Head Coffee House; ‘change agent’ in D.C. in the “Great Society” and “Nixon” years; working for economic survival and family needs; then as founder (’87) of the non-profit Danforth Gallery, this self taught wannabe artist straddled Maine and Mexico (’89-’12), helping other talented individuals to have an art venue, while working at his artist passion for over thirty years (’87-’17).
+Born and raised in the Great Depression; veteran WWII, & Korea; GI Bill liberal arts education, while enduring a middle class life style in NYC (’40s-’50s); tasting ‘halcyon days’ in France, Germany, Spain and elsewhere; in Maine during the dynamic ’60s, folk and blues at The Boar’s Head Coffee House; then as a ‘change agent’ in D.C. in the “Great Society” and “Nixon” years; founder (’87) of the non-profit Danforth Gallery; artistically straddled Maine and Mexico (’89-’12) while helping other talented individuals to have an art venue; working independently at his artist passion for over thirty years.

 At the end of WWII, GI Bill in hand from my military service, I elected to have a liberal arts education instead of an arts education.
 I didn’t have a portfolio for an art school and I had grown up with the fears of the Depression era, hearing “get a job” from those around me.
 A liberal arts education would be more marketable.